heidihoward/ios/README.md

 # Hydra
-Geo-replicated and strongly consistent key-value store
+Welcome to Hydra, a strongly consistent key-value store, built on the Ios distributed consensus protocol.

 ### Installation